 Houston Astros at Los Angeles Angels

-The Houston Astros and the Los Angeles Angels meet in the finale of their AL West division set from Angel Stadium in MLB action on Sunday.
+The Houston Astros and Los Angeles Angels meet Sunday in MLB action at Angel Stadium.